 Even if you don’t need to pay vehicle tax you still need to register for the tax exemption each year.
-From October 2014, you will not be issued with a paper tax disc, but it will show on the DVLA database whether or not your tax has been issued/renewed.
+From October 2014, no paper tax disc will be issued, but it will show on the DVLA database whether or not you have renewed the tax.

 About three weeks before your tax runs out you should receive a V11 form - the renewal reminder of Road Tax or SORN – from DVLA.
 Use the V11 reminder to renew your vehicle tax online, by phone, or in person.
-(If you're taxing a particular vehicle in the disabled class for the first time you CAN'T do this online or by phone.
-You can only do this at a Post Office branch that issues road tax.)
 If you don’t have a V11 reminder, you should use your Vehicle Registration Certificate (V5C) instead.